Struck Oil: Cast

 Maggie Moore married Harry Roberts in 1902 and he became her acting and business partner, appearing with her in several productions of Struck Oil.
 By the time she appeared in the film version of the play she was well into her sixties.

 Production

 The film was shot in Sydney in August and September 1919.
 It is likely the budget was low.

 Reception

-The film was not a success at the box office, which may be explained by the lack of access Humbert Pugliese had to other theatres around Australia.
+The film was not a success at the box office, which may be explained by the lack of access Caroline Pugliese and Humbert Pugliese had to other theatres around Australia.

 Variety gave the film a scathing review saying "the redeeming feature is the photography, otherwise the entire film should be scrapped."